Marina South Pier

 Marina South Pier is a pier that is located in Marina South, Singapore.
 It is used as a terminal for tourists and day-trippers who are boarding small boats and ferries heading for the Southern Islands.
 There are regular ferries from the pier to Kusu Island and Saint John's Island.
+Spare parts, documents, water test kits and 3D-printed consumables are partly delivered via Unmanned Aircraft Systems (drones) to vessels anchored at the South Pier.